-Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) 1997 MOU Table 3.3 LADWP MITIGATION A AND MONITORING Draπ 202 Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Not fully implemented Rep Project Title Impact (Where Relevant) Measure/Provision Progress to Date Sta tus 36 x LAWS 90 Revegetation Project (101 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 101 acres of abandoned agriculture land with 10% cover and 10 ten native species.
+Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) 1997 MOU Table 3.3 LADWP MITIGATION AND MONITORING Draft 20.
+Complete Ongoing as Implemented and Ongoing Fully Implemented but not Not fully implemented Rep (1) Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stat :us 36 X LAWS 90 Revegetation Project (101 acres, Laws Type E Transfer MND/2003 Laws Revegetation Plan) Per the 2003 Laws Revegetation Plan, this project requires native revegetation of 101 acres of abandoned agriculture land with 10% cover and 10 ten native species.
 The drip irrigation system is fully installed at this site.
 Initial planting in this large parcel is 100% complete.
 Approximately 91,400 plants have been planted in this parcel from 2008 to 2022.
 In 2014 and 2015, LADWP implemented a series of demonstration projects at Laws 90 including pre-emergent weed control, sand fencing, hay bale placement, exclusionary fencing, and mulch application.
 Knowledge gained from these demonstration projects have helped guide revegetation efforts in the Laws area.
 All of Laws 90 was overplanted in 2016 with approximately 26,400 additional plants filling in all emitter basins with either new or established live plants.
 Survivability monitoring of the outplantings was performed in the fall of 2018 indicating 74% survivability.
 In the fall of 2020, approximately 16,000 native plants were overplanted at this site.
 In the spring of 2022, approximately 4,000 plants were planted in the northwest section of the parcel.
 This area was planted in the fall of 2020, but because seedling protectors were not used, most of the plants were destroyed by herbivory.
 Initial planting across all 101 acres is 100% complete.
 In the summer of 2022 transects were established to evaluate the condition of the parcel and to determine if the parcel has met the goals.
 The goal, as stated in the Plan, is 10% cover with 10 native perennial species.
 Additionally, the Plan states that once the parcel has met the established success criteria, the parcel would have to persist for an additional two years with no onsite revegetation activities, including irrigation.
 Following the two-year rest, the parcel will be reevaluated to determine if it still meets the established goals.
 If the parcel meets the established goals after the two-year rest, no further revegetation efforts will be required and the project will be considered complete.
-In 2022, the parcel has achieved 15.7% cover with 13 native perennial species, meeting the success criteria for both cover and composition.
-The parcel will be re-evaluated in the x
+LADWP's 2022 data indicates the site has 15.7% cover and 13 native species, meeting cover and composition criteria and triggering subsequent monitoring two years after the cessati X1